asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 - [Web Components](#wc)
 - [Standalone Bundle](#sb)

+The AsyncAPI sample file 👇 is used as JSON to make it easier to use on the JS side.
-All examples will use this same AsyncAPI sample file 👇
+All examples will use this same sample.

 ```json
 {